 26.1 black steel pipe; seamless steel pipe; steel pipe; welded steel pipe; zinc coated steel pipe

-X1.3 Type S, Wrought Steel Seamless Pipe—Wrought steel seamless pipe is a tubular product made without a welded seam.
-It is manufactured by hot working steel and, if necessary, by subsequently cold finishing the hot-worked tubular product to produce the desired shape, dimensions, and properties.
+Wrought steel seamless pipe is a tubular product made without a welded seam.
+It is manufactured by hot-working steel.
+And if necessary, by subsequently cold finishing the hot-worked tubular product to produce the desired shape, dimensions, and properties.

 Want to know more?
 (Please email me)